 Note that this particular InMail appears to have originated from a fake Wells Fargo account.
 The supplied link leads to a fairly typical credentials phish (hosted on a malicious domain since taken down):

-It looks like the bad guys set up a fake Wells Fargo profile in an attempt to appear more authentic.
+It looks like the bad actors set up a fake Wells Fargo profile in an attempt to appear more authentic.

 Another similar phish was delivered to an email account outside of LinkedIn: